-Unit 2: Social Issues in Britain - Law and Order.
+Unit 2: Social Issues in Britain - Law and Order

 This unit will focus on the legal system in Scotland.
-Topics include the impact of crime on society, the role of the police and courts and how the state tackles the issue of crime.
+Topics include the impact of crime on society, the role of the police and courts, and how the state tackles the issue of crime.

-Unit 3: International Issues- The USA:
+Unit 3: International Issues - the USA

-Pupils will study topics on either a socio/economic and political study of the USA as a major world power.
+Pupils will study the USA as a major world power.
 The rising influence of the USA will be a major topic in the course.
-Pupils will also study a unit on Pressure groups as an international issue.
+Pupils will also study a unit on pressure groups as an international issue.

-- Use a range of sources of information to detect bias, exaggeration in contexts relating to democracy in Scotland. - Use a range of sources of information to make and justify a decision about a social issue in the UK - focusing on crime and the law. - Further enhance a range of cross curricular skills such as IT, research skills, debating and thinking skills.
+- Use a range of sources of information to detect bias and exaggeration in contexts relating to democracy in Scotland. - Use a range of sources of information to make and justify a decision about a social issue in the UK, focusing on crime and the law. - Further enhance a range of cross-curricular skills such as IT research skills, debating and thinking skills.

-Modern Studies develops in learners a greater understanding of the contemporary, UK and international contexts.
-Learners will develop an awareness of the social and Modern Studies develops in learners a greater understanding of the contemporary world and their place within it.
+Modern Studies develops in learners a greater understanding of contemporary, UK and international contexts.
+Modern Studies develops in learners a greater understanding of the contemporary world and their place within it.
 The purpose of Modern Studies is to develop a learner's knowledge and understanding of current political and social issues in local, Scottish, UK and international contexts.
 Learners will develop an awareness of the social and political issues they will meet in their lives.

-Studying Modern Studies can lead to a great number of careers as diverse as the media, government, HR, teaching, the police and law.
+Studying Modern Studies can lead to a great number of careers as diverse as media, government, HR, teaching, the police and law.